Coronavirus latest: German anti-lockdown protests enter second round | DW | 16.05.2020

-For the second weekend in a row, thousands of people are demonstrating in several German cities against coronavirus restriction measures, despite many controls being lifted on Friday.
+For the second weekend in a row, thousands of people are demonstrating in several German cities against coronavirus restrictions, despite many controls being lifted on Friday.
 Follow DW for the latest.

 Updates in Universal Coordinated Time (UTC/GMT)